 It is not currently known if former smokers have a higher risk of becoming infected compared to people who have never smoked.
 People who smoke are at increased risk of lung infections in general, but the lungs do begin to heal when people stop smoking.
 It’s not yet known how long is long enough to reduce the risk to the same as someone who has never smoked.

-If you previously smoked and now quit, it is likely you’ll have a lower risk of severe complications (if you were infected) than you would have if you were still smoking.
+If you previously smoked and have now quit, it is likely you’ll have a lower risk of severe complications (if you were infected) than you would have if you were still smoking.

 Q. How long after quitting smoking will my risk of infection with COVID-19, or complications from COVID-19, be reduced?